 Legal Entity ID

 The LEI is needed by regulators and market authorities to evaluate risk, facilitate linkages and better manage systemic relationships.
 There is broad support for the LEI among financial institutions.
-These firms (throughout the global financial industry) need this identifier for both regulatory reporting and to automate business processes.
-The proposed ISO standard is a 12 character, alpha-numeric code that will contain no embedded intelligence.
+These firms need this identifier for both regulatory reporting and to automate business processes.
+The LEI standard is a 12 character, alpha-numeric code that contains no embedded intelligence.
 It is a baseline identifier that provides a foundation for many applications from risk analysis → to automation of business processes → to better management → to improved client service.

 The EDM Council was an active participant in the LEI development process and a member of both the LEI Steering Committee and the Financial Stability Board’s LEI Public Sector Advisory Group.
 We are now working with the financial industry on issues related to hierarchical reporting and on the use of LEI aligned with FIBO-Business Entities for tracking critical “ownership” and “control” relationships.